 Boiling water taps (also called 'instant hot water taps') are fast becoming the must-have appliance in British kitchens, offering next-level convenience for homeowners.
 If you're thinking of buying one for your kitchen, in this guide we hope to answer your most-asked questions about the costs, benefits and more.

-A boiling water tap (sometimes called a '3-in-1' or '4-in-1' tap) offers instant boiling water at the turn of a handle.
-To do this, a boiler tank is fitted under your sink that maintains a supply of water at a boiling hot temperature, ready to be used whenever required.
+Boiling water taps, also known as '3-in-1' or '4-in-1' taps, provide instant boiling water with just a turn of a handle.
+This is made possible by a boiler tank installed under your sink which keeps a supply of water at a boiling hot temperature, ready for use at any time.

-The majority of boiling taps come with a filter for the boiling water, which removes impurities and carbon.
-The majority of boiling water taps will fit to your mains supply, giving you hot, cold and boiling water from a single spout, however, there are some models that only dispense boiling water, which means you will need to keep your mains-supplied tap for regular hot and cold.
+While most boiling water taps connect to your mains supply and can dispense hot, cold, and boiling water from a single spout, there are some models that only provide boiling water.
+If you opt for one of these models, you'll need to keep your mains-supplied tap for regular hot and cold water.

 Types of boiling water tap

-There are generally four types of boiling water tap:
+There are generally four types of boiling water taps:

 • Boiling-only taps only dispense boiling water, which means you will need to keep your other tap for regular hot and cold water